brdweb/bills-bills-bills/docs/ENHANCED_FEATURES.md

 4. **Future-Proof**: Extensible architecture for new features
 5. **Zero-Maintenance**: Automatic updates preserve all data

-The enhanced Bills, Bills, Bills app now supports virtually any payment schedule while ensuring that upgrades are seamless and data is always preserved.
+The enhanced BillManager app now supports virtually any payment schedule while ensuring that upgrades are seamless and data is always preserved.